 The average waiting time, based on a telephone call by a customer that wishes to speak to an operator, is the time between the moment a request is made to talk with an operator and the beginning of the conversation.
 It does not take into account the initial information provided by the automatic answering system.
 The data refer to the call centres of Hera Comm, AcegasApsAmga, EstEnergy and Marche Multiservizi.

-The technical indicators of the residential market call centre improved in 2017 despite the 13% increase in calls handled compared to 2016.
-The service level reached 95.7% for residential customers, improving compared to 2016 by almost two points, while the average waiting time confirms the positive trend that has fallen to 35 seconds.
+For the residential call centre for the household market, 2018 saw a substantial confirmation of the technical indicators despite the 5% increase in calls handled by call centre operators, compared to 2017.
+The service level reached 95.6% for residential customers, improving compared to 2016 by almost two percentage points, while the average waiting time confirmed an excellent waiting time of 36 seconds.

 The business call centre continued to innovate its service offering for business customers.
 Innovations in the ways critical cases are handled have improved problem solving, prevented many complaints and improved customer relations.

-As regards Hera Group’s commercial call centre, calls are handled both by internal staff and by the staff of specialised Italian companies who have their operations located exclusively in Italy and in particular in Bologna, Padua and Venice.
+As regards Hera Group’s commercial call centre, calls are handled by the staff of specialized Italian companies who have their operations located exclusively in Italy and in particular in the provinces of Bologna, Padua and Venice.

 The trade promotion activity is carried out by Italian-based and Italian-owned sales agencies, that rely on operating units both in Italy (predominantly) and abroad.
 Their staff is employed directly by these sales organizations, who have signed with Hera Comm a standard agency mandate.

-Also, considering management of the emergency service call centre for gas, water and district heating, which is always active in the event of failures and emergencies and manned by dedicated staff inside the company and located at Forlì, during 2017, over 90% of the calls was handled from Italy.
+Considering also the management of the emergency service call centre for gas, water and district heating, which is always active in the event of failures and emergencies and manned mainly by dedicated staff from within the company (only for some minimal operations of the integrated water service, the service is outsourced) and located at Forlì, during 2018, 99.8% of the calls was handled from Italy.